-An analysis of the water flow in the streams of the five agricultural catchments has shown that it can be conceptually divided into three components - rapid, intermediate and slow response to precipitation (Figure 4.8) (Blicher-Mathiesen et al., 2021).
-These components may be regarded as flow from the upper soil layers (including tile drainage), from the upper oxic groundwater and from deep reduced groundwater.
+An analysis of the water flow in the streams of the five agricultural catchments has shown that it can be conceptually divided into three components - rapid, intermediate and slow response to precipitation (Table 4.8).
+These components may be regarded as flow from the upper soil layers (including tile drainage), from the upper oxic groundwater and from deep groundwater.